spectacle: new Music Service

 The user tests revealed two types of users: those who want full control over their evening and those who prefer a fully packaged VIP experience.
 Users appreciated minimizing the onboarding process and showed interest in event types like bars, ice cream places, coffee shops, museums, and parks.
 They suggested including illustrated people, generating different combinations, displaying reviews, and offering physical invitations, such as a boarding pass.
 The boarding pass idea came directly from users — and became one of Spectacle's most distinctive touchpoints.

-I designed the physical pop-up shop experience entirely.
-Five design principles guided the space:
+I designed the physical pop-up shop experience.
+Below are the design prinicples:

 Final RESULT